Timothy C. Hain, MD • Page last modified: February 13, 2020

 |Anterior orbit showing superior oblique muscle (top left).
 Because the superior oblique inserts on the lateral side of the globe, it's main action is to intort (twist the eye so that the top pole moves inward).
 Image from https://upload.wikimedia.org/wikipedia/commons/c/cf/Eye_orbit_anterior.jpg|

 As the superior oblique inserts on the back, top and temporal side of the eyeball (globe) , the muscle's actions are to depress the eye, to intort it, and move it slightly laterally.
 These actions occur when the eye is positioned in the center of the orbit.
 The main action is intorsion.
 Intorsion means that the top of the eye twists inward (in the pulling direction of the SO)

 The video here is of a patient diagnosed with left SOM, and who responded to both Tegretol as well as Timonal eye drops.
 It shows paroxysms of torsional eye movement, but the direction appears to be more of an extorsion, or at least an irregular combination of intorsion and extorsion.
 The camera is positioned over the left eye.

 Both surgical and medical treatment are available. ( Mikami, Minamida et al. 2005; Williams, Purvin et al. 2007; Jain, Farooq et al. 2008)

-Surgery has occasionally been offered, involving neurovascular decompression.
+Surgery has occasionally been offered for SOM, , involving neurovascular decompression.
 In our opinion, surgical treatment should be reserved for severe and medically intractable cases.